daniamcode/countryDB/README.md

 Use apollo cache to store favorites.\
 Test your application with Jest or any test suite.\

-Any addition to the application is welcome.\
+Any addition to the application is welcome.

-Challenge useful links\
+Challenge useful links:

 Countries apollo playground - https://countries-274616.ew.r.appspot.com/\
 Challenge designs - https://www.figma.com/file/LQQ2fb0vTKsn6G4JxtRPWX/DESIGN_REACT_APOLLO_CHALLENGE?node-id=0%3A3\